w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 Seconding a proposal means that you are agreeing with the proposal and backing it with an equal amount of deposit as was originally locked.
 By seconding a proposal you will move it higher up the rank of proposals.
-The most seconded proposal will be tabled as a referendum to be voted on every launch period.
+The most seconded proposal - in value, not number of supporters - will be tabled as a referendum to be voted on every launch period.

 To second a proposal, navigate to the proposal you want to second and click on the "Second" button.